bluejet80/laracast_intro/README.md

 once we do this everything breaks of course because we moved the database class into a completely different name space.

-to fix this lests go to where the class is being instanciated and add `Core\` in front of it.
+to fix this lets go to where the class is being instanciated and add `Core\` in front of it.
 That is a backslash not a forward slash.

 Another way to do it is to type `use Core\Database` at the top of the file.
+This is how we will do it.

 Then you can leave the other entry as it was.